davidleonstr/QHubMarkdown/README.md

   - Built-in support for light and dark themes, mimicking `GitHub's` style.
   - Customizable styling to match your application's look and feel.

+- **WebChannel communication**:
+  - Bidirectional communication between Python and JavaScript.
+  - Retrieve the current markdown text from the rendered content.
+  - Real-time data exchange for interactive applications.

 ---

 ## Installation